<aside>

 2D Storyboarding

 This workflow is a great way to produce thumbnails, rough out ideas or for 2D shows with little 3D camera movement.
 The Scene Strips offer a clear way to preview shots in real time by switching the Storyboarding Scene for you.
-But ultimately the setup and editing of the scene strips can be tedious and time consuming.
-So how can we do it the Whippet way?
+The default Blender way can be tedious and time consuming.
+So how can we do it faster with Whippet?

 3D to 2D Software